 The ivysaur goes in once again, and like last time reaches the living room before spraying sleep powder at something.
 Leaf hurries inside and sees a pidgey lying on the ground.
 Leaf’s heart sinks, thinking she may have been too late again: it didn’t try to fight back at all, and it looks pretty battered, like it bounced around the walls and ceiling in here after crashing through the glass.

 She quickly captures it anyway, then goes to turn on a light so she can find the ball more easily when it rolls away.
 As soon as she flips the switch up, the buzzing of wings behind Leaf makes her turn to see something red and blue and yellow streaking toward her.

 It hits her backpack, the shock of the blow absorbed enough that it only sends her sprawling into the wall.
 She just barely manages to avoid braining herself against the wall by slapping her arms against it, and quickly turns to see Raff and Joy attacking the ledian that hit her.
 It dodges Joy’s leap and Raff’s sharp leaves, and the buzz of its wings suddenly grows overbearingly loud.
 Leaf flinches back, hands clapping over her ears as it feels like her ear canals are being invaded by sharp stabbing worms.

 The contending noise of the storm combined with her earplugs manages to keep it from being too harmful, but it also keeps Leaf from being able to shout out commands to her pokemon, who are struggling against the attack.
-The ledian is too fast for her to get a lock on it, and Crimson’s mobility would be more hampered by the small room,but there’s one pokemon she has that may be able to catch it.
+The ledian is too fast for her to get a lock on it, and Crimson’s mobility would be more hampered by the small room.
+There’s only one pokemon she has that may be able to catch it.

 A sudden burst of guilt stays her hand as she grabs her beedrill’s pokeball.
 It might kill the ledian, she can’t…